 The modern work landscape offers more flexibility and freedom than ever before.
-With the rise of remote work, online platforms, and digital tools, many people are choosing to break away from traditional employment and carve their path.
+With the rise of remote work, online platforms, and digital tools, many people are choosing to break away from traditional employment and carve their own path.
 Two of the most popular options?
 Becoming a freelancer or starting your own business.

 Understanding the Key Differences